Harvard University Pre-College Program

 Tuition, Fees and Additional Costs

-Member programs should be prepared to contribute $325 per week for private school summer programs and $450 per week for pre-college programs.
+Member programs should be prepared to contribute $300 per week for private school and pre-college.
 Tuition for Harvard gets sent directly to Harvard.

-PLEASE NOTE that each school requires additional funds (between $200-$500) for books, supplies and incidentals that are not included in the tuition.
+PLEASE NOTE that each school may require additional funds (between $200-$500) for books, supplies and incidentals that are not included in the tuition.
 Programs may be asked to pay for these costs upfront upon acceptance of each student and is an additional cost to the tuition.
 In certain cases, an initial enrollment fee upon acceptance may also be requested and will vary in amount depending on the school and the financial documents submitted by the students’ families.
-For Harvard, there is a mandatory $100 health insurance fee in addition to costs for textbooks, supplies, and student activities.

 Member Programs should be prepared to contribute for each student accepted: